 Judges Refusal to Follow New Policies

-In other words, let's say there's a case where somebody's charged with two prior strikes and they have a new felony pending and the DA's office is making motions across LA county, but in specific, Van Nuys court, to strike those prior strikes.
+In the Van Nuys courthouse, I see that many judges are refusing to implement this new policy.
+In other words, let's say there's a case where somebody's charged with two prior strikes, and they have a new felony pending, and the DA's office is making motions across LA county, but in specific, Van Nuys court, to strike those last strikes.

-A lot of the judges because they have the authority under Penal Code Section 1385 to strike allegations once they're filed, are refusing to do so, saying, no, I'm not going to do that, unless you can show me why in the interest of justice, I'm going to strike these strikes, I'm not doing it.
+A lot of the judges, because they have the authority under Penal Code 1385 PC to strike allegations once they're filed, are refusing to do so, saying, no, I'm not going to do that, unless you can show me why in the interest of justice, I'm going to strike these strikes, I'm not doing it.

-If it's down at the preliminary hearing level, the way that can be fixed from a defense standpoint, is once you do the preliminary hearing, the District Attorney's office simply don’t file those strikes back in the charging documents and now the judge loses the authority to do anything about those strikes.
+Suppose it's down to the preliminary hearing level.
+In that case, the way that can be fixed from a defense standpoint is once you do the preliminary hearing, the District Attorney's office simply doesn't file those strikes back in the charging documents.
+Now the judge loses the authority to do anything about those strikes.

 Criminal Defense in Van Nuys Courthouse

 I've been doing this now for 27 years — handling cases on the defensive end in the Van Nuys courthouse.
 I've worked for the District Attorney's office, so I know how their office work; I've worked for a superior court judge, and since 1994, I've been defending people just like you.